Hiale/VersionPP/Readme.md

 How does it work?
 -----------------

-It alters a header file before compiling.
-After you created a header file (see below), execute this application with the header file to update it.
+It alters a header file before compiling:
+After you created a header file (see below), execute this application with the header file as argument to update it.

 Example:
 VersionPP.exe "C:\dev\proj\version.h"

+The application will update the version inside this header file.
+A Resource file gets the information from here and writes it to its VersionInfo block.
+The file properties will show the updated version after the compilation.

 How can I use it?
 -----------------

-Option A
+Option A (using included template)
 1. Add VersionInfo.rc from the Template directory to your project.
 2. Change CompanyName, FileDescription, LegalCopyright, ProductName to your needs.
 3. Add VersionNo.h to your project.
-3. Change the variable(s) in VersionNo.h accordantly. (see below)
+3. Change the variable(s) in VersionNo.h accordantly (see below).

-Option B
+Option B (without using included template)
 1. Add a new Resource to the project, select Version in the dialog.
 2. Open the newly created file in text view (View Code).
 3. Replace several values to variables: